comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 We are not going to explicitly tell you all of the commands that you need.
 Instead, we want you to read the Git documentation to get a more complete understanding of how to use Git as a source code repository.

+### Overview

+Here are the steps that you need to know how to do:
+1. Initialise (create) a new Github repository.
+You will need to do this just once.
+2. Clone a repository.
+Each member will need to do this only once for each machine they use.
+3. Pull items from a repository.
+Do this each time you go to work on the code.
+4. Commit to a local repository.
+Do this when you have made changes and you are happy with them.
+5. Push to a central repository.
+Do this when you want to share your changes with your team.
+6. Create a branch, and pull, commit, and push from/to a branch.
+7. Merge branches.

 ### Set up account and accept course invite

 ⏱️ 10 minutes - Individual